Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 4. **HRD3_calculateUpstreamStatistics.R** - The primary function of this script is to use the output from the zonal statistics step with the `_delineatedCatchments` object to generate values for upstream statistics in each catchment.
 The variables listed in the **HRD_INPUTS.txt** file will be processed.
 For each individual catchment, the variable values for all catchments in the upstream network are averaged (weighted by area).
 For each catchment, the percent of the area with data is calculated to account for missing raster data within the catchments.
 The script outputs two `.csv` files, 1 upstream and 1 local, for each variable into the "rTables" directory (e.g. "zonalStatistics\versions\NortheastHRD\rTables\upstream_forest_MEAN.csv").

-  Open this script in R and set the "baseDirectory" variable to the path up to and including the `zonalStatistics` folder and run the script.
+  Open this script in R and set the `baseDirectory` variable to the path up to and including the `zonalStatistics` folder and run the script.

   Example output: